dladd/pyFormex/sphinx/tutorial.rst

 The philosophy
 ==============

 is a Python implementation of Formex algebra.
-Using , it is very easy to generate large geometrical models of 3D structures by a sequence of mathematical transformations.
+Using |pyformex|, it is very easy to generate large geometrical models of 3D structures by a sequence of mathematical transformations.
 It is especially suited for the automated design of spatial structures.
 But it can also be used for other tasks, like operating on 3D geometry obtained from other sources, or for finite element pre- and postprocessing, or just for creating some nice pictures.

-By writing a simple script, a large and complex geometry can be created by copying, translating, rotating, or otherwise transforming geometrical entities. will interpret the script and draw what you have created.
+By writing a simple script, a large and complex geometry can be created by copying, translating, rotating, or otherwise transforming geometrical entities.
+|pyformex| will interpret the script and draw what you have created.
 This is clearly very different from the traditional (mostly interactive) way of creating a geometrical model, like is done in most CAD packages.
-There are some huge advantages in using :
+There are some huge advantages in using |pyformex|:

 * It is especially suited for the automated design of spatial frame structures.
-  A dome, an arc, a hypar shell, , when constructed as a space frame, can be rather difficult and tedious to draw with a general CAD program; using scripted mathematical transformations however, it may become a trivial task.
+  A dome, an arc, a hypar shell, ..., when constructed as a space frame, can be rather difficult and tedious to draw with a general CAD program; using scripted mathematical transformations however, it may become a trivial task.

-* Using a script makes it very easy to apply changes in the geometry: you simply modify the script and let re-execute it.
-You can easily change any geometrical parameter in any way you want: set directly, interactively ask the user, calculate from some formula, read from a file, .  angle, the radius of a dome, the ratio :math:`f/l` of an arc.
+* Using a script makes it very easy to apply changes in the geometry: you simply modify the script and re-execute it.
+You can easily change the value of a geometrical parameter in any way you want: set it directly, interactively ask it from the user, calculate it from some formula, read it from a file, etcetera.
   Using CAD, you would have often have to completely redo your drawing work.
-This idea of scripted geometry building is illustrated in figure :ref:`fig:scallopdomes`: all these domes were created with the same script, but with different values of some parameters.
+The power of scripted geometry building is illustrated in figure :ref:`fig:scallopdomes`: all these domes were created with the same script, but with different values of some parameters.

 .. _`fig:scallopdomes`: